Curtis Fleming

-Curtis Fleming (born 8 October 1968 in Manchester) is an Irish professional football manager and former player, who most recently managed I-League club RoundglassPunjab FC.
+Curtis Fleming (born 8 October 1968) is an Irish professional football manager and former player, who is the assistant manager of EFL Championship club Charlton Athletic.

 Fleming played right back and won international honours for the Republic of Ireland at under-21, under-23 (twice), and senior level.
 He played youth football for Belvedere before starting his senior career with St Patrick's Athletic in the League of Ireland and spent the majority of his career with Middlesbrough.

 Club career

 St Patrick's Athletic

 Fleming played for the Dublin-based youth club Belvedere, and was signed by Brian Kerr for St. Patrick's Athletic in the summer of 1987.
 He was one of a number of young players signed as Kerr sought to build a squad that could challenge for honours.
 In his first season, he ousted former international player Eamonn Gregg from the first eleven and quickly established himself as one of the most exciting talents in the league.
 He won four caps for the Republic of Ireland under-21 side and was the only home based player when playing for the Republic of Ireland under-23 side against Northern Ireland in 1989.
 He was transferred to Swindon Town in March 1989 but returned in the summer having not played for the first team.
 After finishing second in his first season, Fleming won the league with St. Pat's in 1989–90 season and earned the moniker Black Pearl of Inchicore Mark II (See Paul McGrath and Paul Osam).
 In November 1990 he was awarded the FAI's Under-21 Player of the Year award.
 He also played in the European Cup and UEFA Cup while at Richmond Park.